DO YOU SWEAT MORE IN A SAUNA OR STEAM ROOM?

 SWEATING IN A DRY SAUNA

-Compared to steam rooms, saunas cause greater perspiration for two main reasons: dry heat and a higher temperature.
-Saunas usually run at 180°F, which is far hotter than wet steam rooms, which usually have a temperature of 110°F. Still, saunas’ low humidity level is a major factor in increasing perspiration in addition to their high temperature.
+Saunas usually run at 180°F, which is far hotter than wet steam rooms, which usually have a temperature of 110°F. Still, saunas’ low humidity level is a major factor in increasing sweat in addition to their high temperature.
 Hot tubs, in contrast to steam rooms, feature extremely low humidity levels, which speed up the process of perspiration from the skin evaporating into the dry air.

 This process of evaporation cools the body effectively, which adds to the increased perspiration that occurs in spas.
 Even though both steam rooms and saunas provide comparable health and relaxation advantages, people usually prefer one over the other.
 Nevertheless, using a dry sauna would be a better option for people who want to get the most out of their perspiration session.